sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 File: <LSIF data file>
 Root: <subdirectory in the repository where this LSIF dump was generated>

-LSIF dump successfully uploaded.
-It will be converted asynchronously.
+LSIF dump successfully uploaded for processing.
-To check the status, visit <link to your Sourcegraph instance LSIF status>
+View processing status at <link to your Sourcegraph instance LSIF status>.
 ```

-Possible errors include:
+Possible upload errors include:

 - Unknown repository (404): check your `-endpoint` and make sure you can view the repository on your Sourcegraph instance
 - Invalid commit (404): try visiting the repository at that commit on your Sourcegraph instance to trigger an update
 - Invalid auth when using Sourcegraph.com or when [`lsifEnforceAuth`](https://docs.sourcegraph.com/admin/config/site_config#lsifEnforceAuth) is `true` (401 for an invalid token or 404 if the repository cannot be found on GitHub.com): make sure your GitHub token is valid and that the repository is correct
 - Unexpected errors (500s): [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new)

-- LSIF processing failures for a repository are listed in **Repository settings > Code intelligence > Activity for this repository**.
+LSIF processing failures for a repository are listed in **Repository settings > Code intelligence > Activity for this repository**.
 Failures can occur if the LSIF data is invalid (e.g., malformed indexer output), or problems were encountered during processing (e.g., system-level bug, flaky connections, etc).
 Try again or [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new) if the problem persists.

 ### Proving ownership of a GitHub repository